zanetka-web/rsschool-cv/cv.md

 ### Goals:

-Since I started learning the basics which lasted two months, I would like to deepen my knowledge of javaScript so that I can work on projects in the future, create my own applications and learn new things related to it.
+Since I started learning the basics for about 2 months, I would like to deepen my knowledge of javaScript so that I can work on projects in the future, create my own applications and learn new things related to it.

 ### Skills: